Are you familiar with retinal tears? These represent a serious problem that can eventually lead to vision loss if not addressed quickly.

 Vitrectomy

-A vitrectomy involves removing some or all of the vitreous from the middle of your eye.
-This is done via keyhole incisions and during the surgery, a probe is inserted into the eye to perform the laser directly up close to the retina and in a very precise fashion.
+At any rate, a vitrectomy involves removing the vitreous from the inside of your eye.
+This is done via keyhole incisions.
+During the surgery, a probe is inserted into the eye to perform the laser directly up close to the retina and in a precise fashion.

-At the end of the surgery, the surgeon usually leaves a bubble of gas in the eye which helps keep the retina attached.
-This bubble will disappear on its own over the next few weeks and your vision will then return to normal.
+At the end of the surgery, the surgeon usually leaves a bubble of gas in the eye.
+This bubble helps to keep the retina attached by applying pressure on it.
+The pressure is gentle, so it should do its job without compromising the eye.
+This bubble will also disappear on its own over the next few weeks and your vision will then return to normal.

 Book an appointment to get assessed for retinal tears today